Sean V. Cohan

 Outside of engineering, I’m interested in stuff that brings people together.
 Music, movies, food, and books are all important to me.

 I’ve played guitar in punk bands since I was a teenager.
-There’s something really special and universal about the controlled chaos of a rock show.
+There’s something special and universal about the controlled chaos of a rock show.